 Eyelids are part of your eyes’ drainage system.
 If one of yours sags or turns outward, tears won’t drain the way they should and your eyes can get watery.
 If it grows inward, it rubs against your eye and irritates it.
 Other problems may include redness, mucus, dryness, and sensitivity to light.

 If your lids sag or droop, or if your eyes are always watery or irritated, your doctor can help.
 They might prescribe artificial tears and ointments, but most people need surgery to fix the problem.

 Bumps on the Eyelids

 To treat an eyelid bump, soak a clean washcloth in hot water and hold it to your eyelid for 10-15 minutes.
 Do this 3 to 5 times a day.
 You may also gently massage around a chalazion with a clean finger.

 If that doesn’t help, your doctor might prescribe antibiotics or a steroid shot to ease the swelling of a chalazion.
 If the bump won’t go away, or if it affects your vision, the doctor may drain it.
-Don’t ever try to pop one yourself; you’ll probably just make things worse.
+Don’t ever try to pop one yourself; it can turn into an infection and you’ll probably just make things worse.

 When your eyelashes grow inward, they rub against your eye.
 This irritates it and causes extra tears.
 Your doctor might pull out an ingrown lash or suggest surgery to remove the lash permanently.
 If you don’t get treatment, you could get more serious problems like cornea scratches and ulcers.